Canonical Decompositions of 3-Connected Graphs: Background on 2-separations

 Let us call a set~$S$ of separations of $G$ \emph{symmetric} if $(A,B)\in S$ implies $(B,A)\in S$ for all $(A,B)\in S$.
 A set $S$ of separations of~$G$ \emph{induces} a tree-decomposition $(T,\Vcal)$ of~$G$ if the map $(t_1,t_2)\mapsto (X_1,X_2)$ is a bijection between the directed edges of~$T$ and the set~$S$.

-We shall use the \nameref{2SeparatorTheorem} in the strong form of Cunningham and Edmonds \cite{cunningham_edmonds_1980}, which we recall below with the notation most suitable here.
+We shall use the \nameref{2SeparatorTheorem} of Tutte~\cite{TutteGrTh} with the total-nestedness description by Cunningham and Edmonds \cite{cunningham_edmonds_1980}, which we recall below with the notation most suitable here.
 Let us say that a 2-separation of a graph is \emph{totally nested} if it is nested with every 2-separation of the graph.
+A cycle $O$ \emph{alternates} between two sets $X,Y\se V(G)\cup E(G)$ if $O$ contains exactly two elements $x_1,x_2$ from $X$ and exactly two elements $y_1,y_2$ from $Y$ and $O$ induces the cycling ordering $x_1 < y_1 < x_2 < y_2$ on these four elements (possibly after swapping the names of the $x_i$ or of the $y_i$).
+We emphasise that $O$ may have arbitrary length and still alternate.

 \begin{thm}[2-Separation Theorem] For every 2-connected graph~$G$, the totally-nested 2-separa\-tions of~$G$ induce a tree-decomposition $(T,\Vcal)$ of $G$ all whose torsos are minors of $G$ and are 3-connected, cycles, or~$K_2$'s.
-Moreover, $(T,\Vcal)$ has the following two properties: \begin{enumerate} \item If $(A,B)$ and $(C,D)$ are two mixed 2-separations of $G$ that cross so that all four links have size one (and the centre is empty), then there exists a unique node $t\in T$ such that the associated torso is a cycle which alternates between $S(A,B)$ and~$S(C,D)$. \item If the torso associated with a $t\in T$ is a cycle, then the adhesion sets induced by the edges $st\in E(T)$ are pairwise distinct. \end{enumerate} \end{thm}

-We provide a proof of the \nameref{2SeparatorTheorem} in \jaf{the appendix of the arXiv version~\cite{Canonical3arXiv}}{\autoref{sec:2SeparatorTheorem}}{\autoref{sec:2SeparatorTheorem}}.
+Moreover, $(T,\Vcal)$ is canonical and has the following two properties: \begin{enumerate} \item If $(A,B)$ and $(C,D)$ are two mixed 2-separations of $G$ that cross so that all four links have size one (and the centre is empty), then there exists a unique node $t\in T$ such that the associated torso is a cycle which alternates between $S(A,B)$ and~$S(C,D)$. \item If the torso associated with a node $t\in T$ is 3-connected or a cycle, then the adhesion sets induced by the edges $st\in E(T)$ are pairwise distinct. \end{enumerate} \end{thm} We refer to the unique tree-decomposition of $G$ provided by the \nameref{2SeparatorTheorem} as the \emph{Tutte-decomposition} of~$G$ as customary.
+We provide a proof of the \nameref{2SeparatorTheorem} in \autoref{sec:2SeparatorTheorem}.
 A far reaching extension of the 2-separation theorem (that also applies to infinite matroids and extends \cite{infiniteSPQR,richter2004decomposing}) was proved by Aigner-Horev, Diestel and Postle~\cite{Matroid2seps}.
-Hopes for a generalisation to directed graphs are fuelled by upcoming work of Bowler, Gut, Hatzel, Kawarabayashi, Muzi and Reich~\cite{Flo}.